rh-mobb/documentation/content/rosa/rosa-hcp-portworx/index.md

 2. On the Create StorageCluster page, choose YAML view to configure a StorageCluster.
 Copy and paste the below Portworx spec into the text-editor, and click Create to deploy Portworx:

+#### Note: One can generate Portworx spec from Portworx Central using the [instructions](https://docs.portworx.com/portworx-enterprise/install-portworx/openshift/rosa/aws-redhat-openshift#generate-portworx-spec)

 ```
 kind: StorageCluster
 apiVersion: core.libopenstorage.org/v1